reefland/ansible-k3s-argocd-renovate/README.md

 * **Renovate** will monitor deployed application manifests and provide update notifications via Pull Request process
 * **Let's Encrypt** configuration requires you to define your challenge credentials and list domains for certificate generation
 * **Kube-vip** Load Balancer section will require you to specify a range of IP addresses available for use and a VIP address for the API Load Balancer
-* **Longhorn** Distributed storage is intended to be the default storage class, the `local-path` StorageClass is not installed
+* **Longhorn** Distributed storage (if enabled) is intended to be the default storage class, the `local-path` StorageClass is not installed
 * **Sealed Secrets** can be used to provide truly encrypted secrets considered safe to be committed to public git repositories

 ---

 ## Environments Tested

-* Ubuntu 20.04.x LTS / 22.04 LTS
+* Ubuntu 20.04.x LTS / 22.04.x LTS
   * Based [ZFS on Root](https://github.com/reefland/ansible-zfs_on_root) installation
 * TrueNAS Core 12.x
 * K3s v1.23.x - v1.25.x